-Blind sector - An area which cannot be scanned by the ship’s radar because it is shielded by parts of the superstructure, masts, etc.
+Blind sector - An area that the ship’s radar cannot scan because it is shielded by parts of the superstructure, masts, etc.

 Boarding speed - The speed of a vessel adjusted to that of a pilot boat at which the pilot can safely embark/disembark

 Bob-cat - A mini-caterpillar with a push-blade used for the careful distribution of loose goods in cargo holds of bulk carrier